c2997108/lastwasm/README.txt

 ------------

 To handle mammalian genomes, it's best if you have at least 10-20 gigabytes of real memory, but you can get by with 2 gigabytes.

 To install the software, you need a C++ compiler.
+On Linux, you might need to install a package called "g++".
+On Mac, you might need to install command-line developer tools.
+On Windows, you might need to install Cygwin.

 Setup
 -----

-Using the command line, go into the src directory and type 'make'.
+Using the command line, go into the top-level LAST directory.
+To install the programs into your personal "bin" directory, use this
-(If you checked it out using subversion, then type 'make' in the top-level directory, not the src directory.)
-This should make three
-programs: lastdb, lastal, and lastex.
-If you like, you can copy these programs to some location in your search path.
+command:

+  make install bindir=~/bin

+You might have to log out and back in before your computer recognizes the newly-installed programs.
+To install them in some/other/directory, do this:

+  make install bindir=some/other/directory

+If you have administrator permissions, you can install them in the standard /usr/local/bin directory, like this:

+  make
+  sudo make install

 Miscellaneous
 -------------